Ten Second Epic

 Ten Second Epic was a Canadian five-piece alternative rock band from Edmonton.
-The band formed in 2002 consisting of Andrew Usenik (vocals), Daniel Carriere (guitar), Craig Spelliscy (guitar), Sandy MacKinnon (bass) and Patrick Birtles (drums).
-TSE released three full-length albums in the course of their career, Count Yourself In, Hometown and Better Off.
+The band formed in 2002 consisting of Andrew Usenik (vocals), Daniel Carriere (guitar), Craig Spelliscy (guitar), Sandy MacKinnon (bass), and Patrick Birtles (drums).
+TSE released three full-length albums in the course of their career, Count Yourself In, Hometown, and Better Off.
 The band officially announced their breakup on February 25, 2014, and did their final tour in May 2014.
+The band reunited for two shows in Edmonton, Alberta, on November 21 and 22, 2025.

 History

 Early years (2002–2006)

 The band started in 2002 as a casual project for 5 high school friends, practicing in basement of drummer Patrick Birtles parents' house.
-After playing a handful of local shows in Edmonton at various all-ages venues, the band recorded the 'Your Famous Last Words' EP with friend and current Shout Out Out Out Out member Nik Kozub.
+After playing a handful of local shows in Edmonton at various all-ages venues, the band recorded the Your Famous Last Words EP with friend and current Shout Out Out Out Out member Nik Kozub.
 The EP was a 5-song disc pressed by the band members and sold at shows.
-The band began playing shows across Western Canada and eventually committed their next release to local Edmonton independent record label 'Farway Records'.
+The band began playing shows across Western Canada and eventually committed their next release to local Edmonton independent record label Farway Records.

 The band soon after returned to the studio to record the One More for the Road EP with friend Real Cardinal.
 For the release of the EP in 2004, the band played a free show at the Edmonton Events Center which ended up filling the venue to capacity at 1600 people, leaving hundreds more outside.
 The show caught the eye of the Edmonton media and sparked several featured on the band including being voted the "Best Band in Edmonton" by SEE Magazine.
 Soon after the release, Farway Records closed their doors and the band re-released the EP independently.

 One More for the Road went on to sell nearly 4,000 units across Canada & the US (mostly through offstage sales at shows).
 As well, the band began to gain a presence online through the popularity of the song Home In The Heartland.
 The band's long-standing commitment to touring endlessly across Canada was well served during the release, with highlights including playing all of the Canadian dates on the Warped Tour and opening multiple Canadian dates of the Taste of Chaos tour.